-This Legislative Memo provides an overview and analysis of SB 6410.
+This Legislative Memo provides an overview and analysis of SB 5551.
 The bill would give public employees who are represented by a union the opportunity to vote regularly on their union's performance and thus increase union accountability to members.

-SB 6410 would require regularly scheduled recertification elections that would allow public-sector workers to vote on whether they want to continue to be represented by their union.
+SB 5551 would require regularly scheduled recertification elections that would allow public-sector workers to vote on whether they want to continue to be represented by their union.
 The periodic elections would enable government workers to confirm their support for their union, reject that union, or choose a different union to represent them.

-The bill reflects a long-standing Washington Policy Center policy recommendation that every worker should have a choice about whether they want to be represented by a union, and if so, which union they want to represent them.
+The bill reflects a long-standing Washington Policy Center recommendation that every worker should have a choice about whether he wants to be represented by a union, and if so, which one.